jaxmef/datapipe/README.md

 - [ ] Add a CI/CD pipeline to build and test the code
 - [ ] Add documentation with the full description of the config file options
 - [ ] Pre-validate placeholders in the config
+- [ ] Add other types of handlers with communication via gRPC, Kafka, RabbitMQ, etc.
+- [ ] Add a way to save the state of the pipeline, so it can be restored after a restart
+- [ ] Filter engine should precompile expressions on the start instead of compiling them on each data processing

 ### Example configuration: